HOW DOES IT WORK?

 "The benefit of seeing so many youth gather on a regular basis cannot be understated.
 The overall mood and engagement of everyone the reserve has improved.
 Youth bring an excitement for collaboration and a positive attitude that I've seen grow significantly in the past year.
 Sheguindah benefits from the presence and efforts of the Right To Play programs, ways beyond measuring – particularly in how youth now engage each other often, and in a good way."

-LEARN MORE IN OUR QUARTERLY REPORTS
+LEARN MORE IN OUR PLAY PROGRAM REPORTS

 WHERE DO WE PLAY?